LEGION OF THE UNLIVING I

 Purpose: Destruction of the Avengers and capture of Mantis

-Affiliations: Pawns of Kang the Conqueror
+Affiliations: Pawns of Kang the Conqueror (Nathaniel Richards)

-Base of Operations: Limbo
+Base of Operations: Immortus' castle Tenebrae, Limbo

 First Appearance: Avengers I#131 (January, 1975)

-(Avengers I#132)- The Legion immediately began having problems, though; the Frankenstein Monster was not truly dead, only composed of dead body parts, and it wandered off.
-Kang also sent Midnight to find Mantis.
 After a skirmish with Thor, the Monster simply stumbled off with the thunder god following.
-The rest of the Legion, with Kang, encountered the Vision, who also left by passing through the walls of the maze when he discovered the villians were apparently immune to his solar beam.
-Kang sent the Flying Dutchman's Ghost to follow the Vision.
+Kang and the rest of the Legion encountered the Vision, who also left by passing through the walls of the maze when he discovered the villains were apparently immune to his solar beam; but Kang sent the Flying Dutchman's Ghost to follow the Vision.

-The Torch and the Monster, meanwhile, drove off Wonder Man and set about attempting to repair the Vision.
-The Torch was stunned to discover that the android had parts matching his own.
-Kang, realizing that things were turning against him, finally sent Zemo off to guard Immortus and Rama-Tut.
-Kang was immediately assaulted by Thor, and saved by Wonder Man's return.
-Hawkeye stumbled across the throne room, and despite Zemo's Adhesive X assault, managed to get off an impossible bowshot (with his teeth!) and free Immortus.
-Immortus then devolved Zemo into protoplasm and freed Hawkeye.
-Finally, Thor and a damaged-but-walking Vision found and battled Kang and Wonder Man.
-Kang, unable to fend off Thor, fled into the timestream.
-The Vision, using his ability to become diamond-hard, did beat Wonder Man into unconsciousness.
+Hawkeye stumbled across Immortus' throne room, and despite being trapped by Zemo's Adhesive X attack, the archer managed to get off an impossible bow-shot (with his teeth!) and freed Immortus; Immortus then devolved Zemo into protoplasm and freed Hawkeye.
+Finally, Thor and the damaged-but-walking Vision found and battled Kang and Wonder Man.
+Unable to fend off Thor, Kang fled into the timestream.
+Using his ability to become diamond-hard, the Vision beat Wonder Man into unconsciousness.

 Comments: Legion of the Unliving idea created by Steve Englehart and Roy Thomas.